bodywork-ml/ml-pipeline-engineering/README.md

 - `requirements_pipe.txt` contains the packages required by the pipeline.
 - `requirements_cicd.txt` contains the packages required by the CICD pipeline.
-- `notebooks/requirements_nb.txt`contains the package require to run the notebook.
+- `notebooks/requirements_nb.txt`contains the package required to run the notebook.

 We’re planning to deploy the pipeline using Bodywork, which currently targets the Python 3.8 runtime, so we create a Python 3.8 virtual environment in which to install all requirements.